 •Rob Collingsworth (Texas) moved a workgroup be formed to study the editorial independence of Baptist Press.

 •Mark Spence (Colorado) moved the Resolutions Committee be suspended for the sake of unity.

-•Jerry Watts (Massachusetts) moved a legal study be made about the polity and relationship of the larger body of messengers and the entity trustees.
+•Jerry Watts (Mississippi) moved a legal study be made about the polity and relationship of the larger body of messengers and the entity trustees.

 •Jay Adkins (Louisiana) moved the position of recording secretary no longer have a seat on EC.